cablelabs/transparent-security/docs/int_header/README.md

 ## Wireshark plug-in

-Note: This version of the plug-in matches what is currently implemented in the miniment simulator implementation and may be behind the curred documented header definition.
+Note: This version of the plug-in matches what is currently implemented in the miniment simulator implementation and may be behind the current documentation header definition.

 [plugin](int.lua)